Install

 Use this workflow when a Go worker, queue consumer, or agent service needs every reply under one tweet as a saved extraction, JSON Lines handoff, or CSV/JSON/XLSX file export.
 It callsPOST /extractions/estimate through client.Extractions.EstimateCost, creates the job with client.Extractions.Run, reads rows with client.Extractions.Get, and downloads files with client.Extractions.ExportResults.

-reply_extractor requires TargetTweetID. client.Extractions.Get returns Results, HasMore, and NextCursor; store those values when you need resumable JSON pagination.
+reply_extractor requires TargetTweetID. client.Extractions.Get returns Results, HasMore, and NextCursor; the shared writeRows helper passes NextCursor back as After until all stored rows are written.
 Use xquik-replies.jsonl for queue replay or warehouse loads, xquik-replies.json for app ingestion, xquik-replies.csv for CRM import, and xquik-replies.xlsx for analyst handoff. client.Extractions.ExportResults supports CSV, JSON, and XLSX for file handoff.
 Cost: 1 credit per reply extracted or returned.

 Workflow: Post Media Tweets and DM Attachments